zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 # FeatureUnions

 Like I said before, I usually want to extract more features, and that means parallel processes that need to be performed with the data before putting the results together.
-Using a FeatureUnion, you can model these parallel processes, which are often Pipelines themselves:
+Using a [FeatureUnion][3], you can model these parallel processes, which are often Pipelines themselves:

 ```python
 pipeline = Pipeline([